mattermost/mattermost/doc/process/overview.md

 On non-holiday weekdays new tickets are reviewed in a process called "triage", and assigned a Fix Version of "backlog", indicating the ticket has enough specificity that it can be assigned to a developer to be completed.

-By default, all tickets are created as internal-only, and the triage process reviews them for sufficient specifity and abscense of sensitive information before switching their visibility to public as part of the triage process.
+By default, all tickets are created as public unless they contain sensitive information.
+The triage process reviews them for sufficient specifity.
+If the ticket is unclear, triage may reassign the ticket back to the original reporter to add more details.

 View [current issues scheduled for the next triage meeting](https://mattermost.atlassian.net/browse/PLT-1203?filter=10105).